 It does not matter whether you have a medical cannabis recommendation or are a recreational cannabis user, driving under the influence is illegal under The Cannabis Act and its subsequent Bill C-46.

 Police Officers have the ability to perform a roadside saliva test should they feel that the driver is impaired.
 When transporting your personal cannabis in your car, ensure it is in its original packaging, and out of reach of the driver.

 Both medical and recreational users have a duty to use cannabis safely, and ensure the safety of those around them by storing it away from the reach of children and pets, and being sure to abide by the law in terms of possession limits, and refraining from driving while under the influence.

 When trying to distinguish between medical and recreational cannabis, the processes for use are certainly different, but again all comes down to the intent of the user.
-The Cannabis Act opened up the privilege of choice for cannabis use for all Canadians with its passing, and it’s a privilege to be enjoyed by all of the legal age who wish to consume.
+The Cannabis Act opened up the privilege of choice for cannabis use for all Canadians with its passing, and it’s a privilege to be enjoyed by all that are legal age who wish to consume.

 If you are interested in pursuing a medical cannabis recommendation, Apollo can help you navigate the legal medical cannabis system.
-As Canada’s premiere cannabis clinic, we are able to help cannabis users access medical cannabis by connecting them to a qualified practitioner for a medical recommendation.
+As Canada’s premier cannabis clinic, we are able to help cannabis users access medical cannabis by connecting them for free to a qualified Apollo healthcare practitioner for a medical prescription.
 We are here to support all Canadians within their legal right to consume cannabis and pursue their own health and well-being through this incredible plant.